mart-123/data_thru/docs/architecture.md

   - Pipeline errors (exceptions and unrecoverable errors) are logged to a separate error log

 - **Restartable**:
-  - Processes are restartable without having to re-run prior dependencies
+  - Processes are re-runnable without having to re-run prior dependencies
   - Scripts contain no special 'restart from' logic, always processing entire dataset